github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/managing-rulesets-for-a-repository.md

 You can create rulesets to control how users can interact with selected branches and tags in a repository.
 When you create a ruleset, you can allow certain users to bypass the rules in the ruleset.
 This can be users with certain permissions, specific teams, or {% data variables.product.prodname_github_apps %}.
 For more information, see "[AUTOTITLE](/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets)."

+You can use the REST API to manage rulesets.
+For more information, see "[AUTOTITLE](/rest/repos/rules)".

 {% data reusables.repositories.rulesets-sudo-mode %}

 {% ifversion repo-rules-enterprise %}